lkesteloot/unsong/unsong-2.md

 ## [SECTION-NAME Chapter 22]Whose Ears Have Heard The Holy Word

 [blockquote]
-Object gods have meta gods<br/>
+   /Object gods have meta gods
-Up in their skies to smite them<br/>
+   /Up in their skies to smite them
-And meta gods have meta gods,<br/>
+   /And meta gods have meta gods,
-And so ad infinitum.
+   /And so ad infinitum.

    -—[a href="https://twitter.com/stevenkaas/"]Steven Kaas[/a]
 [/blockquote]